Key facts

 The module develops valuable generic skills, including those relating to employability and personal development.
 Students are encouraged to operate within the context of professional legal ethics.
 The module enables students to gain an appreciation of how lawyers use their skills in order to deal with a demanding case load.
 Timekeeping elements bring 'everyday reality' and an excellent opportunity to comprehend commercial awareness.
 An understanding of general procedural requirements and skills-based activities is provided.

-Block 4: Choose one pathway from the below:
+Block 4: Choose a pathway

 Law pathway: Family Law